Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/loops.md

 } while(sentinel);
 ```

-Important: The statements will always be executed once, and even so if `sentinel` is `false`!
+Important: The statements will always be executed once, even if `sentinel` is `false`!